sladouce/periliminal-SSVEP/README.md

 The preprocessed datasets of the 24 subjects that took part in this experiment are epoched around the experimental events of the left and right cues (-4 to 7seconds) to capture the preceding 3 seconds of fixation cross, and the following 3 seconds cueing, and later target detection phases of the trials.
 Processed data can be downloaded from the following osf repository [https://osf.io/rx2fs/?view_only=77bc7357608a44639ea5b0ec5e1fccd0]

+Example video can be downloaded from this repo or directly streamed from: [https://www.youtube.com/watch?v=knQHjKJv14g]